wp-plugins/kento-post-view-counter/readme.txt

 <br />
 <strong>Display post view counter number to your language</strong><br />
-You cand display post view counter to your language, please go "Kento Post View Counter Settings" page and <strong>"Numbers Language"</strong> box fill numbers as following 0,1,2,3,4,5,6,7,8,9
+You can display post view counter to your language, please go "Kento Post View Counter Settings" page and <strong>"Numbers Language"</strong> box fill numbers as following 0,1,2,3,4,5,6,7,8,9

-Like for Bangla: ০,১,২,৩,৪,৫,৬,৭,৮,৯ or for Arabic/Persian: ۰,۱,۲,۳,۴,۵,۶,۷,۸,۹
+Like for Bangle: ০,১,২,৩,৪,৫,৬,৭,৮,৯ or for Arabic/Persian: ۰,۱,۲,۳,۴,۵,۶,۷,۸,۹

 ** Please do not change the numbers orders otherwise it will wrong result for post view counter.